 Preparation:

-- Bake @350 till golden brown.
+- Bake @350 until golden brown.

 Wow!
 Being raised in 100% Italian family, with a kitchen-grandma from Milan, my tastebuds were certainly spoiled and educated by her, the first 20-years of my life.
 The American version of Italian food is very questionable!
 The guidance through this blog helped me bring back my tastebuds.
 Only 1-month now, and I’m almost through my 1st batch of agilo peperoncino seasoning which I haven’t had since my last visit to Italy.
 I use it on everything, except ice cream.
 To be able to make this seasoning; and I am a non-cook, is testament to just how easy this recipe is.
 I’ve looked high-and-low for an authentic recipe seasoning to replicate, and there isn’t anything, anywhere.